impactoss/impactoss-installation-guide/server-config/categories.md

 ## Initialise taxonomies & categories

-Taxonomies should and categories could be defined in the "Seeds" file (https://github.com/impactoss/impactoss-server/blob/master/db/seeds.rb) that allows initialising the database with default content during installation and many common taxonomies and categories are included by default.
-Note: in addition to the default Seeds file there is also a basic Seeds file (https://github.com/impactoss/impactoss-server/blob/master/db/basic_seeds.rb) that only contains the most basic taxonomies and categories - to use the basic version, delete or rename the default Seeds file and rename the basic Seeds file to `seeds.rb`.
+Taxonomies should and categories could be defined in the basic "Seeds" file [/db/seeds.rb](https://github.com/impactoss/impactoss-server/blob/master/db/seeds.rb) that allows initialising the database with default content during installation and many common taxonomies and categories are included by default.
+Note: in addition to the basic default Seeds file there is also an advanced Seeds file [/db/advanced_seeds.rb](https://github.com/impactoss/impactoss-server/blob/master/db/advanced_seeds.rb) that only contains the most basic taxonomies and categories - to use the basic version, delete or rename the default Seeds file and rename the basic Seeds file to `seeds.rb`.

-While categories can easily be added through the UI after the initial, installation, taxonomies can not be managed using the UI but must be updated in the database, e.g. using theRails CLI (Command Line Interface).
+While categories can easily be added through the UI after the initial, installation, taxonomies can not be managed using the UI but must be updated in the database, e.g. using the Rails CLI (Command Line Interface).

 ### Initialise taxonomies